mist64/cbmbus_doc/3 Commodore DOS.md

 [^90]: No other literature calls it _media_.
 Commodore calls it _drives_ (because they are actual drives with their own mechanics), and CMD calls it _partitions_ (because they are parts of one large drive).
 I have decided to introduce a common name for the concept, since the syntax for paths and commands does not make a distinction between the two.

+[^92]: Commodore calls them _sub-directories_, not to be confused with CMD-style subdirectories.